box/box-python-sdk-gen/docs/sign_requests.md

 Returns a Sign Request object.

-## Resend sign request
+## Resend Box Sign request

-Resends a sign request email to all outstanding signers.
+Resends a signature request email to all outstanding signers.

 This operation is performed by calling function `resend_sign_request`.